-The International Coral Reef Society (formerly the International Society for Reef Studies (ISRS) was founded in 1980 and is the principal learned society to which reef scientists and managers from across the world belong.
+The International Coral Reef Society (formerly the International Society for Reef Studies) was founded in 1980 and is the principal learned society to which reef scientists and managers from across the world belong.

 Khaled bin Sultan Living Oceans Foundation

 The Khaled bin Sultan Living Oceans Foundation is a non-profit environmental science organisation and ocean research foundation established to help preserve, protect […]

 Ocean and Climate Initiatives Alliance